-The quickest way to get Vagrant up and running is to create a directory for the virtual machine (VM) and then run two Vagrant commands, one to initialize the system and one to start the VM.
-First create a directory and
+To get Vagrant up and running, you have to add a box, create a directory for the virtual machine (VM) and run two Vagrant commands: one to initialize the system and one to start the VM.

 cd into it:

-mkdir vagrant-test1 cd vagrant-test1
+mkdir vagrant-test cd vagrant-test

-Now initialize Vagrant:
+Now, initialize Vagrant:

-vagrant init precise32 http://files.vagrantup.com/precise32.box
+vagrant init centos/7

-As part of the initialization phase, Vagrant will create a file called “Vagrantfile” in the current working directory (i.e. vagrant-test1).
+As part of the initialization phase, Vagrant will create a file called “Vagrantfile” in the current working directory (e.g. vagrant-test1).
 You can create as many directories and initialize Vagrant as many times as you like.
-Each directory and Vagrantfile represent one virtual machine.
-These different VMs can be based on the same box (i.e. precise32) or on different boxes.
+Each directory and Vagrantfile represents one virtual machine.
+These different VMs can be based on the same box (e.g. precise32) or on different boxes.

-To start the VM run:
+To start the VM, run:

 To use the built-in ssh command, type:

-To stop a running VM, use
+To stop a running VM, use:

-and to delete the VM, use
+and to delete the VM, use:

-When a VM is destroyed, the base operating system (from the .box file) remains stored internally in Vagrant and further VMs can be started whenever necessary without Vagrant downloading the .box file again.
+When a VM is destroyed, the base operating system (from the .box file) remains stored internally in Vagrant, and further VMs can be started whenever necessary without Vagrant downloading the .box file again.

-In just two commands (“
+In just two commands (

 vagrant init and